-- Availability – IP Relay is available to anyone who has access to the Internet via a computer, personal digital assistant (PDA), Web-capable telephone or other device;
+- Availability – IP Relay is available to anyone who has access to the Internet via a computer or Web-capable telephone or device.

-- Convenience – Consumers do not need to go to a separate TTY or log off the Internet to use a TTY telephone line.
+- Convenience – Consumers do not need to use a separate TTY, nor must they log off the Internet to use a TTY telephone line.
 IP Relay lets consumers make relay calls even when there is no TTY handy.
-In addition, consumers often say that using a computer screen and keyboard is easier than using a TTY.
-IP Relay permits much faster typing and allows users to see much more of the conversation on their computer screens than they can see with a TTY LCD window.
-IP Relay also allows users to print out and save conversations;
+IP Relay permits much faster typing and allows users to see much more of the conversation on their computer screens than they can see with a TTY LCD window and also allows users to print out and save conversations.

-- Quality – Transmission quality may be faster via IP Relay than via a TTY;
+- Quality – Call transmission may be faster via IP Relay than TTY.

-- Multivendoring – Like users of most other telecommunications services, IP Relay users can choose among any of the relay providers and are not limited to their state’s selected relay providers.
-Providers therefore compete for consumers, which enhances service quality.
+- Multivendoring – Like users of most other telecommunications services, users can choose from multiple IP Relay providers that compete for consumers, enhancing competition for improved service quality.

 If you have a problem with IP Relay Service, first try to resolve it with the provider.
-If you are unable to resolve it directly, you can file a complaint with the FCC.
-There is no charge for filing a complaint.
-You can file your complaint using an online complaint form.
-You can also file your complaint with the FCC’s Consumer Center by calling 1-888-CALL-FCC (1-888-225-5322) voice or 1-888-TELL-FCC (1-888-835-5322) for TTY; or writing to:
+If you are unable to resolve it directly, you have multiple options for filing a complaint with the FCC:

 Federal Communications Commission